 Activated platelets also release sticky proteins to help form the clot.
 A protein known as fibrin forms a mesh of threads that holds the plug together.

-Women normally experience a platelet count that varies slightly during the menstrual cycle and can fall near the end of pregnancy.
+Females usually experience a platelet count that varies slightly during the menstrual cycle and can fall near the end of pregnancy.

-The following platelet counts carry the risk of serious bleeding:
+The following platelet counts

-- Between 20,000 and 50,000 per μl: There is more risk of bleeding when injured.
+- Between 20,000 and 50,000/µl: There is more risk of bleeding in relation to an injury.

-- Less than 20,000 per μl: Bleeding happens even without injury.
+- Less than 20,000/µl: Bleeding happens even without an injury.

 A laboratory platelet count will confirm the diagnosis, showing the exact concentration of platelets in the blood.
 The doctor is likely to perform other blood tests at the same time.